 At Northwest College, Mathematics courses study systems and processes that focus on using symbolic representation in problem solving and on drawing conclusions from numeric data by inductive and deductive reasoning.
 These courses elevate students' abilities to analyze quantitative and symbolic patterns and relationships, enabling them to function competently in an increasingly numeric society.
+The first two outcomes apply to courses meeting the AAS degree requirements.
+Courses that satisfy the AS or AA degree requirements must contain all five outcomes.

-- Apply the mathematical skills necessary to be successful in the subsequent coursework required for their chosen profession. - Choose the appropriate mathematical problem-solving technique within the context of a practical situation and interpret the results. - Apply and demonstrate an understanding of numeric and symbolic manipulation to algebraic expressions, relations, and functions. - Describe the constraints of an abstract mathematical situation, and derive a solution by identifying the appropriate algorithmic strategy. - Employ college-level mathematical reasoning and terminology to explain, interpret, and represent mathematical situations in a variety of ways.
+- · Apply the mathematical skills necessary to be successful in the subsequent coursework required for their chosen profession. - · Choose the appropriate mathematical problem-solving technique within the context of a practical situation and interpret the results. - · Apply and demonstrate an understanding of numeric and symbolic manipulation to algebraic expressions, relations, and functions. - · Describe the constraints of an abstract mathematical situation, and derive a solution by identifying the appropriate algorithmic strategy. - · Employ college-level mathematical reasoning and terminology to explain, interpret, and represent mathematical situations in a variety of ways.